ksyount/TRAC_PBMC_CyTOF/README.md

 Data and code from the research article entitled "Unique T cell signatures associated with reduced Chlamydia trachomatis reinfection in a highly exposed cohort"

-FCS and CSV data files referenced here can be accessed at ImmPort.org at accession \#SDY2772
+Data files referenced here can be accessed at ImmPort.org at accession \#SDY2772

 #### 1. tSNE & automated gating

+Download the following data files from ImmPort:

+-   post_combat_gated_CD4.csv (downsampled and batch-corrected CyTOF expression data, manually gated on CD4+ T cells for further analysis)

+-   post_combat_gated_CD8.csv (downsampled and batch-corrected CyTOF expression data, manually gated on CD8+ T cells for further analysis)

-Code used to perform automated gating by k-means clustering (Figure S3A-B,D-E):
+Code used to perform automated gating by k-means clustering (Figure 3A-B,D-E):

 -   "Automated gating & tSNE visualization" section in PBMC_CYTOF_RandomForest_Frequency.ipynb